Welcome to Bible Study Online!

 A share in ministry?

-Having freely received, some may feel the desire to also freely give.
-I feel like a man with a begging bowl in a public arena, seeking help – but not for myself.
-It is that I might have the means to share the more.
-If, however, you are not yet able to give any financial support, do not worry.
+Having freely received, some may feel they want to give something in return.
+If, however, you are not able to give any financial support, do not worry.
 The Lord bless you.
 Give me your prayers and share with others.
-If you are concerned about internet security, the system below has been tested and works well.

 It also seems wrong to deny others this means of sharing in the work.
 For this reason, anyone who wants to make a financial contribution can now do so online by using the secure PayPal or card facility, as shown below.
 Another way of helping is by providing a link.